ESIPFed/gsoc/STUDENT-contribution-guide.md

 ### Final Proposal

-Your final proposal must be submitted to [GSoC](summerofcode.withgoogle.com) as a PDF file.
+Your final proposal must be submitted to [GSoC](summerofcode.withgoogle.com) as a PDF file, using [this template](https://github.com/ESIPFed/gsoc/blob/master/STUDENT-proposal-template.md).
 Your proposal name should start with *[esip-member-name]* to make identification easier for the mentors.
 To convert a draft that you have written before into PDF you can use [Pandoc][Pandoc].